FRENCH LANGUAGE I FOR ACADEMIC PURPOSES - 2022/3

 Thus, the summative assessment for this module consists of:

-- An integrated skills portfolio, containing a variety of oral and written tasks handed in as coursework throughout the semester;
+- Oral and written tasks handed in as coursework throughout the semester;

 Formative assessment and feedback